Running, Sustainability & Real Life

 An easy, recovery run (most of your training!) should sit at a 3/10 effort.

-Now, think for a moment about how far that is away from a 10.
+Now, think for a moment about how far away that is from a 10.

 That means most of your training should not be halfway to your all out effort, it should be only 1/3 of your all out effort.